Moore-Irwin House: 1894–1918

-1918-1957: Alexander D. Irwin
+1918–1957: Alexander D. Irwin

 Edward Binns sold the house in 1918 to Alexander D. Irwin, co-founder of the construction company Irwin & Leighton.
 The house became known as “Winter Quarters Farm”, in reference to the Valley Forge encampment and General Muhlenberg's quartering there.
 The Irwins divided their time between this house and their Philadelphia home.
 Irwin was an avid bird watcher and kept or attracted many rare and unique species on the property.
 The Irwins carried out several restorations, and by 1932 a second story had been added to the original dwelling, as well as a gatehouse, pool and bathhouse.
 In 1932, Irwin commissioned R. Brognard Okie to expand the house with the addition of an L-shaped wing, as well as a sunroom and enclosed porch.
 In 1945 Okie was again commissioned to undertake renovations of the house, this time enlarging the original portion of the house, which was being used as servants’ quarters.
 Okie drew the plans, but he passed away in December 1945, before the completion of the building works in 1946.
 It is assumed Okie's son Charles oversaw the remainder of the 1946 additions and restoration.

-1957-Present
+1957–present

 In 1957, the house and surrounding property were sold to Cabot, Cabot & Forbes, who developed the majority of the land into the King of Prussia Business Park (today's Moore Park).
 In 1968, the Upper Merion Cultural Center moved into the house, and in 1972, Upper Merion Township purchased the house and surrounding 4.8 acres for $100,000.
 The Township Parks and Recreation Department began to use the house as its headquarters, and for multiple other purposes.
 In 1992, the Upper Merion Cultural Center and the Upper Merion Township Parks and Recreation Department had moved out due to the deterioration of the building, which has since been left vacant.

 The house has been assigned a Determination of Eligibility (DOE) for the National Register of Historical Places by the Pennsylvania Historical and Museum Commission.
 Preservation Pennsylvania lists the Moore-Irwin House as one of the most important at risk historic properties to preserve.